docker/docs/install/index.md

 Docker Engine - Community releases of a year-month branch are supported with patches as needed for 7 months after the first year-month general availability release.
-Docker EE releases are supported for 24 months after the first year-month general availability release.
+Docker Engine - Enterprise releases are supported for 24 months after the first year-month general availability release.

 This means bug reports and backports to release branches are assessed